Singing for Health, Wellbeing and Fun!

 A former Playing for Cake session during one of our ‘cafe-style’ sessions at The Hub.
 During this session, local shanty singers took us through some wonderful shanties!

 No booking required, just come and join us!
-All ages and abilities welcome, including carers and the cared-for.
+All ages and abilities welcome including carers and the cared-for.

 NORTH WALSHAM:

-This lovely, mixed ability, friendly and supportive group will give you a warm welcome!
+This mixed ability, friendly and supportive group will give you a warm welcome!
 We use a variety of song styles and genres to maximise engagement and enjoyment while helping people gain confidence singing with others and increasing physical and social activities.

 £5 voluntary donation requested (or what you can afford) to help keep the sessions running (includes refreshments).

-Wednesdays at 3:30-5pm at The Hub, Sheringham Little Theatre from 20th September.
-Autumn schedule from September to December 2023 below:
+Wednesdays at 3:30-5pm at The Hub, Sheringham Little Theatre (singing starts 3:45pm).
+Remaining schedule for Jan-Mar 2024 :

 Refreshments will be on sale.
 Seats available on a first-come-first-served basis.